cobwebch/linkhandler/README.md

 ## About this fork

-This is an experimental version of the linkhandler extension that aims to minimize the amount of duplicate code.
+This is an officious version of extension linkhandler.
+It is the result of my own cleanups and of other forks, merged into this one.

+The master version was duly tested with TYPO3 CMS 7.2.
+It seems to work fine with up to 7.4, but is not fully tested.

-Additionally, all legacy code was removed, the goal is to provide a version that is compatible with TYPO3 6.2.
+For a version compatible with TYPO3 CMS 6.2, please use the TYPO3_6-2 branch.

 ## Additional features